jfdelphi/installerU22/README.md

+THIS SCRIPTS ARE NOT GOOD ENOGH ..
+I WORK ON IT

 Goal: Let's pour our heart and soul into creating installers that:

 - Work perfectly and exclusively on Ubuntu 22.04 LTS.